Author

 Feeling chatty?

-A misconception about virtual events is that they lack the prospective student engagement factor of a physical event.
-At Ivent, our live chat functionality helps create conversions and ultimately, the more engaged prospective students are, the more questions they are able to ask and have answered (however insignificant the detail may seem to you), the more confident the student is about applying and latterly, accepting a place with you.
+A misconception about virtual events is that they lack the "prospective student" engagement factor of a physical event.
+At ivent, our live chat functionality helps create conversations.
+The more engaged prospective students are, the more questions they ask — even seemingly small ones — and the more confident they become in applying and, ultimately, accepting a place with you.

 We have clearly seen that virtual events generally deliver both quantity and quality ‘engagements’ and a very high conversion rate.
-In our experience, live chat which includes online, audio and video functionality, entices an increased number of questions and comments.
-Data from a recent Ivent student recruitment virtual event showed that 65 questions were asked and answered in the space of just over an hour.
+In our experience, live chat with online, audio, and video capabilities leads to a higher volume of questions and comments.
+Data from a recent ivent student recruitment virtual event showed that 65 questions were asked and answered in the space of just over an hour.
 At another online open day students engaged via the chat function even after the event ended – definitely not something that can be done with a campus-based event.

 It’s good to talk